Rules & Regulations

 Promotion & Streaming Rights

 In case of winning, a specific streaming rights agreement will be provided from Filmservice International.
 After signing the streaming rights agreement, the winning production will be shown in course of the Awards Ceremony, on the festival’s website and can be used for other promotional activities.
-During the event in Cannes visitors can also watch submitted productions (unless otherwise notified) in the framework of the Cannes Corporate Media Center.
+During the event in Cannes visitors can also watch submitted productions (unless otherwise notified) in the framework of the Cannes Corporate Media Library.

 The festival organization is entitled to use winners’ information for promotional purposes.